-With the upcoming release of Windows Server 2019, I decided to take it to a spin and install Docker for
+With the upcoming release of Windows Server 2019, I decided to take it to a spin and install Docker for Server and see how it works.

 Windows Server 2019 is still in preview mode and the only way to access it is using the Windows Insider program.